 - You should offer gamified trial extensions to ensure that the users with the highest chance of converting into paying customers have enough time to test the product.

-What is a trial pricing strategy in SaaS?
+What is a SaaS trial pricing strategy?

 Put simply, trial pricing is a sales tactic used by SaaS companies where they reduce the price of their product for a limited time or as part of an introductory offer.
 Unlike the more popular free trial, this strategy can filter out unlikely customers since there’s still a cost for testing the product.

-Free trial vs paid trial vs freemium
+Free trial vs paid trial vs freemium model

 Free trials do have benefits compared to paid trials as they have zero barriers to entry and thus tend to bring more trial users in.
 They also instill a sense of urgency in trial users since they only have a limited time to test the product out before they have to pay full price.